What Affects Electrician Cost in Adelaide

 - They use cheap materials (no-name brand circuit breakers)

-- They rush the job (3 hours instead of 5 hours)
+- They rush the job

 - They don't test properly